 The women’s liberation movement of the 1960s and 1970s began to bring these problems to the fore of American consciousness, but they did not end there.
-During the height of the “war on drugs” in the 1970s and 1980s, doctors were less likely to assess female patients for substance abuse, and when women were arrested for nonviolent drug offenses, the rehabilitative programs that they were entered into were catered and designed for men.
+During the height of the “war on drugs” in the 1970s and 1980s, doctors were less likely to assess female patients for substance abuse, and when women were arrested for nonviolent drug offenses, the rehabilitative programs that they were entered into were catered to and designed for men.
 And in the 1990s, the second-wave feminist coalition split during the “sex wars” between anti-porn feminists and sex-positive feminists.
 The sex-positive feminist branch—which supported not only pornography, but sex workers as well—criticized their opponents as being neo-Victorian in promulgating the idea that “men want sex and women endure it.”
 The anti-pornography movement is heavily tied into the medical industry’s desire to curtail female sexuality, which the feminist movement eventually began to overcome in our current era of third-wave feminism.

 Medical misogyny has existed throughout all of human history, and it has harmed and killed millions, if not billions, of women.
 Does it still exist today?
 Of course, the answer is yes.